By Sgt. 1st Class Caleb BarrieauJuly 16, 2019

 The Jumpmaster of the Year competition began with the Army physical fitness test before the break of dawn.
 The performance-based events tested the candidates' focus on attention to detail and their jumpmaster competency.

 "The instructors are going to test the heck out of you throughout the competition," said 1st Sgt.
-Douglas Kirk, the Advanced Airborne School first sergeant.
+Douglas Kirk, the Advanced Airborne School 1st Sgt.
 "We're not going to give you anything, but we're going find out how much you really know."

 Testing throughout the competition included the 100-question written exam, 100-question nomenclature exam, a six-station rigging exam, the jumpmaster personnel inspection examination, and the practical work in the aircraft event completed over a week's time in April.